 Bryana is currently a Visiting Fellow at the National Security Institute and an avid public speaker.
 She has presented at major events such as the Data Architecture Summit in Chicago, the Data Governance Conference in DC, and the Global E-Commerce Summit in Barcelona.
 She is also an active member of several academic communities having served as a graduate teaching fellow at Harvard University and a teaching assistant at The George Washington University School of Business’ Department of Information Systems and Technology Management.
 In her spare time, Bryana enjoys volunteering as a mentor to veterans and students transitioning to the private sector.

 Bryana was raised in Egypt, and speaks Arabic and Spanish.
 She graduated summa cum laude from Georgetown University’s School of Foreign Service where she received the Lena Landegger Award for Community Service and was both a Public Policy and International Affairs (PPIA) Fellow and a member of the Phi Beta Kappa honor society.
 At Harvard University, she received a Belfer Center for Science and International Affairs Research Award and earned a Master in Public Policy from the Harvard Kennedy School, graduating as a class marshal.
-Bryana received her MBA from The George Washington University where she was a Forte Fellow, and is one capstone away from completing her Master of Science in Information Systems Technology.
+Bryana received her Master of Science in Information Systems Technology and MBA from The George Washington University where she was a Forte Fellow.